ami-day/foodbook/README.md

 </h1>

 <p align="center">
-Foodbook is a personal project that I have been working on as a hobby in order to explore my interest in app development.
+Foodbook is a personal project that I have been working on as a hobby in order to explore my interest in app development.</p>

 <p align="center">It is a social media app which makes use of Google Places API
 to find restaurants nearby, provide details on those restaurants (e.g. rating, reviews) and list which restaurants friends are going to.</p>